Samanid Empire: Isma'il Muntasir's attempt to resurrect the Samanid state (1000–1005)

-"Battle Between Abu’l-Qasim and the Samanid Muntasir", 14th century illustration.
+"Battle Between Abu'l-Qasim and the Samanid Muntasir".
+Jami al-Tawarikh, 1314–15.

 Isma'il Muntasir was the youngest son of Nuh II—he was imprisoned by the Karakhanids after their conquest of Bukhara in 999.
 Some time later, Isma'il managed to escape to Khwarazm, where he gained support.
 Driving the Karakhanids out of Bukhara, he then moved on to and captured Samarkand.
 The approach of the Karakhanid army, however, forced Isma'il to give up all of his possessions, following which he travelled to Khorasan, where he captured Nishapur.
 Mahmud's army, however, made its way to the region, and Isma'il decided it necessary to flee again.

 In 1003 Isma'il came back to Transoxiana, where he requested and received assistance from the Oghuz Turks of the Zarafshan valley.
 They defeated the Karakhanids in several battles, even when Nasr Khan was involved.
 For various reasons, however, Isma'il came to feel that he could not rely on the Oghuz to restore him, so he went back to Khorasan.
 He tried to gain Mahmud's support for a campaign to restore the Samanid state, but failed.
 Some time afterwards, he returned to the Zarafshan valley, where he gained the support of the Oghuz and others.
 A Karakhanid army was defeated in May 1004, but subsequently the Oghuz deserted Isma'il during another battle, and his army fell apart.

 Fleeing to Khorasan yet again, Isma'il attempted to reenter Transoxiana in the end of 1004.
 The Karakhanids stopped this and Isma'il was nearly killed.
 Following this, he sought the hospitality of an Arab tribe near Merv.
 Their chief, however, killed Isma'il in 1005.
 His death marked the defeat of the last attempt to restore the Samanid state.
 Descendants of the Samanid family continued to live in Transoxiana where they were well regarded, but their power was relatively broken.